 The university's predominantly residential undergraduate program provides a broad liberal education in a stimulating academic environment enhanced by a talented and diverse student body.
 This nationally acclaimed undergraduate program is integrated with selected graduate and professional programs in five faculties -- Arts and Sciences, Business, Education, Law, and Marine Science.
 Masters and doctoral programs in the humanities, the sciences, the social sciences, business, education, and law provide a wide variety of intellectual opportunities for students at both graduate and undergraduate levels.

-In fulfilling its mission, William and Mary adopts the following specific goals:
+In fulfilling its mission, William & Mary adopts the following specific goals:

 - to attract outstanding students from diverse backgrounds;